What is the difference between a funeral and a memorial service?

 There are no timetables to follow when you are grieving.
 Time can often feel stagnate even after a year has gone by.
 Everyone will deal with the loss of a loved one on their own terms.
 There are several resources available for anyone grieving in the state of New York.
 Here are a few links that offer advice on dealing with the loss of someone you love:

-• Find a Grief Center
+Grief Support Center Find a Grief Center Choosing a Grief Center